-The SOLUTION is to identify and promote environmentally responsible practices and to schedule activities that do not conflict unduly with classroom activities, while supporting the health and wellbeing of students, faculty and staff campus-wide.
+The SOLUTION has been to identify and promote environmentally responsible practices and to schedule activities that do not conflict unduly with classroom activities, while supporting the health and wellbeing of students, faculty and staff campus-wide.
+Additionally, the University purchased the Warren Conference Center in Ashland.
+The Center includes 75 acres of mostly open space and is adjacent to Ashland State Park and the Warren Woods conservation land.